ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v6.0/022-basics/0222-basics-inspectionplan.md

 {% highlight csharp %}
 //Create a new part
-InspectionPlanPart parentPart = new InspectionPlanPart {
+var parentPart = new InspectionPlanPartDto
+{
 	Uuid = Guid.NewGuid(),
 	Path = PathHelper.RoundtripString2PathInformation("P:/MetalPart/"),
 };
-//Create a new part that represents a child of the parentPart InspectionPlanPart childPart = new InspectionPlanPart {
+//Create a new part that represents a child of the parentPart var childPart = new InspectionPlanPartDto
+{
 	Uuid = Guid.NewGuid(),
 	Path = PathHelper.RoundtripString2PathInformation("PP:/MetalPart/SubPart/"),